Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## 🔥 `pf.conf` (Firewall Rules)

 A clean and concise dual stack PF configuration with minimal logging, which works with both IPv4 and IPv6.
-It is based on a "block all in, let anything out" foundation, with some extra security against spoofing, and selected filtering for functionality; this is generally fine for a trusted home LAN, but again, KNOW WHAT YOU ARE DOING.
+It is based on a "block all in, let anything out" foundation, with security against spoofing, and selected filtering for functionality; this is generally fine for a trusted home LAN, but again, KNOW WHAT YOU ARE DOING.

 ## *IPv6 essential considerations:*
 - There must be a route-to or pass out rule in `pf.conf` for IPv6 outbound from LAN to WAN.
 This is easy to forget and will silently block IPv6.
 This is covered, because our example let's everything out- `pass out quick inet6 keep state`.